crate/activerecord-crate-adapter/README.md

     end

-Check out CrateObject module if you need to write your own serializer.
+Check out the `CrateObject` module if you need to write your own serializer.

-Then in your model simply use #serialize to have objects working
+Then in your model simply use `#serialize` to have objects working.

       class User < ActiveRecord::Base
         serialize :address, Address